JPThiede/AlgorithmicBias-HistoryExtension/README.md

 ## Future Plans/TODOs:

-1. Extension also currently reports "browsing history" of files opened in Chrome (pdfs/doc/docx): we should probably drop these from the data collection
-2. Strip PII entered in text fields/logins without stripping all parameters (otherwise all YouTube and Google search traffic will be indistinguishable)
+1. Strip PII entered in text fields/logins without stripping all parameters (otherwise all YouTube and Google search traffic will be indistinguishable)

-3. Confirm that the "startTime" parameter of the Chrome history search works like I assume (i.e. that is is measured in miliseconds since the date 1/1/1970 like timestamps from the JavaScript Date class) CONFIRMED
-4. Find a way to call the search function on a 24 hour cycle.
+2. Find a way to call the search function on a 24 hour cycle.
 Possible problem if the browser/extension is not opened at the exact time: will need to find some way to have a countdown that doesn't break if it goes negative.

+3. Begin looking into details about web server/database

+4. Some questions about consent still: How do we present our process to participants?
+What happens if consent is revoked midway through (after data is sent)?
+Would we then have to drop their data from our DB?